Real quick now...no pondering, no guessing, no googling or reflecting...Gimme the top 7 core values which are in your values set!

 As a Small Business Leader, any core values you select for your business should be driven by your personal set of core values.

-It's not too much of a stretch to understand that you have to be clear about your own values before you can develop any which supports the mission of your business.
+It's not too much of a stretch to understand that you have to be clear about your own values before you can develop any which support the mission of your business.

 In addition, if you are not sure where you stand in term of your personal values, any benefits that would be gained from selecting values for your business, will definitely be undermined.